-- (1) "Research Results" means the technical results and scientific knowledge derived from the implementation of the Research Projects pursuant to this Agreement, including all inventions, ideas, designs, literary works, algorithms, and technological developments, such as programs, that can execute the algorithm(s). - (2) "Intellectual Property Rights" generated in the course of implementation of the Agreement means the following: - (i) Industrial Property Rights (as defined below); - (ii) Potential Industrial Property Rights (as defined below); and - (iii) Program/Data Copyrights (as defined below). - "Industrial Property Rights" means all domestic and foreign patents, utility models, and industrial designs. - "Potential Industrial Property Rights" means all domestic and foreign application rights for patents, utility models, or industrial designs. - "Program/Data Copyrights" means all domestic and foreign copyrights related to computer programs, software and databases. - (3) "Collaborative Research Plan" means the plan described in the Application for Collaborative Research Agreement for the GCOM ("Application"). - (4) "Research Period" means a three-year period from the beginning of fiscal year 2013 to the end of fiscal year 2015.
+- (1) "Research Results" means the technical results and scientific knowledge derived from the implementation of the Research Projects pursuant to this Agreement, including all inventions, ideas, designs, literary works, algorithms, and technological developments, such as programs, that can execute the algorithm(s). - (2) "Intellectual Property Rights" generated in the course of implementation of the Agreement means the following: - (i) Industrial Property Rights (as defined below); - (ii) Potential Industrial Property Rights (as defined below); and - (iii) Program/Data Copyrights (as defined below). - "Industrial Property Rights" means all domestic and foreign patents, utility models, and industrial designs. - "Potential Industrial Property Rights" means all domestic and foreign application rights for patents, utility models, or industrial designs. - "Program/Data Copyrights" means all domestic and foreign copyrights related to computer programs, software and databases. - (3) "Collaborative Research Plan" means the plan described in the Application for Collaborative Research Agreement for the GCOM ("Application"). - (4) "Research Period" means a period described in the Collaborative Research Plan.
 Based on the regulations of this Agreement, in case this Agreement is terminated before the completion date of the Research Period, such date of termination of the Agreement shall be the final date of the Research Period. - (5) "Annual Evaluation" means evaluation by JAXA of the research results achieved at the end of each Japanese fiscal year, in order to assess the progress of the research. - (6) "Earth Observation Satellite Data" means data sets obtained from satellites which are retained by JAXA at the time of execution of this Agreement.
 The available data sets (including names of satellites, sensors, observation periods that can be offered, and observation areas) are listed in Attachment A of this Agreement. - (7) "Meteorological Data" means data sets provided by the Japan Meteorological Agency pursuant to the agreement between JAXA and the Japan Meteorological Agency.